masumsoft/express-cassandra/README.md

 - `indexes` are the index of your table.
 It's always an array of field names.
 You can read more on the [index documentation](http://docs.datastax.com/en/cql/3.3/cql/cql_using/usePrimaryIndex.html).
 This is generally suited for querying low cardinality fields, but not as low as boolean fields or fields with very limited number of variants.
 Very low cardinality fields are not a good separator of large datasets and hence not worthwhile to index.

 - `custom_index` provides the ability to define custom indexes with a Cassandra table.
 The `on` section should contain the column name on which the index should be built, the `using` section should contain the custom indexer class path and the `options` section should contain the passed options for the indexer class if any.

+- `table_name` provides the ability to use a different name for the actual table in cassandra.
+By default the lowercased modelname is used as the table name.
+But if you want a different table name instead, then you may want to use this optional field to specify the custom name for your cassandra table.

 When you instantiate a model, every field you defined in schema is automatically a property of your instances.
 So, you can write: